Natural Remedies That May Help Relieve Muscle Cramps

 - Dissolve a cup of Epsom salts into warm bath water and soak for half an hour.

-- When you absorb the minerals, your muscles will relax and you can say goodbye to that cramping!
+- When you absorb the minerals, this will help your muscles relax.

 - 1 bunch of celery